Eugene writes a variety of articles on the Maven coalition network of sites, covering topics such as gardening, DIY, photography, and STEM.

 What Are Migraine Triggers?

-A multitude of trigger factors can spark off a migraine.
+A multitude of trigger factors are supposed to spark off a migraine.
 Everyone is different, and any specific trigger may affect one person and have no effect on someone else.
+Current thinking though is that certain foods may not actually cause a migraine, but may instead be the effect of a food craving in the lead up to an attack.

 Typical triggers are: